nymeahmed/PayrollSystem/README.md

-# PayrollSystem using HTML and PHP.
+# PayrollSystem using HTML and PHP

 It is a very simple project.
 List of features: HR login, HR signup, Employee login.